ARAUS: A Large-Scale Dataset and Baseline Models of Affective Responses to Augmented Urban Soundscapes: Data Collection Methodology

 The masker recordings for both the five-fold cross-validation set and the independent test set were derived from source tracks found in the public databases Freesound \cite{Font2013} and Xeno-canto \cite{Planque2008Xeno-canto:Song}.
 Both databases host tracks with Creative Commons licenses, with Xeno-canto being a repository of bird calls and Freesound being a more general repository of sound samples and recordings.

 The source tracks from both databases that we determined to be relevant to the ARAUS dataset fell into one of the following classes: bird, construction, traffic, water, and wind.
 Water \cite{Jeon2012, Galbrun2013AcousticalNoise, Coensel2015}, bird \cite{Hao2016, Coensel2015, Ferraroa}, and wind \cite{Hedblom2017EvaluationPreservation} sounds have previously been investigated in soundscape studies as natural-sound maskers.
 On the other hand, sounds from traffic and construction are ubiquitous noise sources in urban environments \cite{WorldHealthOrganizationRegionalOfficeforEurope2018}, and are commonly investigated in soundscape literature \citep{You2008, Pieretti2013a, Lu2020}.
-Therefore, the selection of maskers ensures a comprehensive set of sounds found in urban environments for the ARAUS dataset.
+Therefore, the selection of maskers covers a variety of urban sounds investigated in the soundscape literature for the ARAUS dataset.

-Source tracks for maskers corresponding to the ``bird'' class were first obtained by randomly picking a selection of high-quality tracks of birds on Xeno-canto.
+The source tracks for maskers corresponding to the ``bird'' class were first obtained by randomly picking a selection of high-quality tracks of birds on Xeno-canto.
 Each source track corresponded to bird(s) from a single species, as labeled on Xeno-canto.
 Additional tracks for the ``bird'' class and all other classes were obtained via the corresponding search term on Freesound, and picking a selection of ``high-quality'' tracks containing \num{30}-second sections of sound that corresponded only to that particular masker class, as determined by manual listening.
-Further details on the source tracks used to create the maskers are given in Appendix \ref{sec:Details of source files used for augmented soundscapes in ARAUS dataset}.
+However, the exact number of sources of a single masker class present in a given track was variable, so for instance, a given track of the ``bird'' class could contain vocalizations from one, two, or more birds, but all tracks of the ``bird'' class contain \textit{only} bird vocalizations.
+Further details on the source tracks used to create the maskers are given in Appendix A.